boostercloud/rocket-webhook/README.md

   }
 ```

-To return a file set the responseType to `WebhookResponseType.file`.
+To return a file, set the responseType to `WebhookResponseType.file`.
 Specify the name and mime type in the `file` field.

 Example: